-A survey of MUP alumni in 2012 found that 99 percent were pleased or very pleased with their planning education at the GSD.
-Of those who had graduated in the previous 5 years 100 percent were pleased or very pleased with their education.
+A survey of MUP alumni in 2013 found that 100% were pleased or very pleased with their planning education at the GSD.
+Those who had graduated in the previous 5 years, nearly 100% were pleased or very pleased with their education.

 What is the annual tuition for a full-time MUP student?

 For the 2012-2013 academic year, tuition and fees totaled $43,678.
 Many MUP students receive financial aid and other support.